Tennis in China: Overview and history

 In 2006, more tennis history was written when Zheng Jie and Yan Zi won doubles at the Australian Open and Wimbledon.
 Li Na at the same Wimbledon year, became the first Chinese player to reach a Grand Slam singles quarter-final and also the first player from China to be ranked in the world's top 20.
 Li Na and Zheng Jie were also the first players to compete in an all-Chinese final - in Estoril (Portugal) in 2006.
 At Wimbledon in 2008, Zheng Jie became first Chinese player ever to reach semifinals of a Grand Slam singles tournament, and in 2009, became the first Chinese player to be ranked in the world's top 15, as world number 15.

 During the 2010 Australian Open, Li Na and compatriot Zheng Jie made history for becoming the first two Chinese players to reach the top four of a Grand Slam tournament simultaneously.
 The media dubbed the players as the two "Golden Flowers," and many heralded their feat as a breakthrough for Chinese tennis.
 In 2011, Li Na became the first player to reach the final of the Australian Open but was unable to take the title.
 Months later, Li reached her second consecutive Grand Slam final at the French Open and won her first Grand Slam singles title, thus becoming the first player from Asia to win a Slam.
 Her feat has sparked a major population growth of tennis players in China.
 Others have suggested it signals the emergence of China as a tennis power.

+After Li's retirement in 2014, popularity of tennis in China mostly surged in 2024 after a strong showing by the contingent at that year's Summer Olympics.
+In the women's singles discipline, Zheng Qinwen became the first Chinese and Asian player to win a gold medal at the event after defeating Donna Vekić, whilst Wang Xinyu and Zhang Zhizhen won a silver medal in the mixed doubles discipline after losing the final to Kateřina Siniaková and Tomáš Macháč.
+With Zheng's success described as a "watershed moment for tennis and China" by The New York Times, it was reported by South China Morning Post that the official sporting body of China is planning to implement a tennis ecosystem in order to "vigorously develop tennis".